JoeVirtual/KonFoo/docs/concept.rst

    The remaining bits must be always zero or the declaration is incomplete.

-Get the byte stream index after the last field of the mapper.
+Get the byte stream :class:`Index` after the last field of the mapper.

     >>> mapper.next_index()
     Index(byte=4, bit=0, address=4, base_address=0, update=False)